Wake Island: Japanese occupation, air raids, POWs

-Since the 1943 air raids, the garrison had been almost cut off from supplies and was reduced to the point of starvation.
+Later in the war, the Japanese garrison had been almost cut off from supplies and was reduced to the point of starvation.
 While the islands' sooty tern colony had received some protection as a source of eggs, the Wake Island rail was hunted to extinction by the starving soldiers.
-Ultimately about three-quarters of the Japanese garrison perished, and the rest survived only by eating tern eggs, the Polynesian rats introduced by prehistoric voyagers, and what scant amount of vegetables they could grow in makeshift gardens among the coral rubble.
+Ultimately, about three-quarters of the Japanese garrison perished, and the rest survived only by eating tern eggs, the Polynesian rats, and what scant number of vegetables they could grow in makeshift gardens among the coral rubble.
+In early 1944, Wake was largely cut off from resupply because the Allies Pacific campaign had moved past Wake, in particular, the Japanese base to the south that had been resupplying Wake was captured in January 1944.
+In May 1944, the Japanese forces on Wake began rationing food, and the rationing became progressively stricter.
+To survive the garrison engaged in fishing, growing vegetables, bird eggs, and rats, which were essential food supplies at this time, and sometimes tens of thousands of rats were killed in a single day to stave off starvation.